 Is it really funny when a grown man falls down a manhole?
-If we find a tragic incident like that funny, what is funny, what’s tragedy, and what’s the difference?
-Most people who fall down manholes don’t fall straight down the manhole clean, like Yosemite Sam, and most of them aren’t mumbling comedic swear words to themselves as they fall.
+It’s supposed to be a tragic moment, but some of us can’t help but laugh.
+If we find a tragic incident like that funny, is there something wrong with us, or is it funny?
+What is funny, what’s tragedy, and what’s the difference?
+Most people who fall down manholes don’t fall straight down, clean, like Yosemite Sam, and most of them aren’t mumbling comedic swear words to themselves as they fall.
 Most of them will likely damage something precious upon entry, and depending on the depth of their fall, they’re probably going to be screaming.
-They might not have enough time to fear death, but anyone who has fallen from a decent height knows that it’s such a scary experience that we don’t consider our fall funny.
+They might not have enough time to fear death, but anyone who has fallen from a decent height knows that it’s such a scary experience that we don’t consider it funny.

 If our friend walks away from the fall with some superficial bumps and bruises, that might be funny, but what if he chipped a tooth?
 What if he took a nasty knock on the head, or broke an ankle?
 What if his injuries were so severe they required Emergency Medical Technicians to free them?
 Does the severity of the injury make the incident more humorous?
-Before you say no, think about how you might tell the story of the incident.
+Before we say no, think about how we tell the story of the incident.
 Any time we tell a story, we want a punctuation point at the end.
-What better punctuation point would there be than a prolonged hospital stay that involves tubes and machines keeping him alive?
+What better punctuation point would there be to this story than a prolonged hospital stay that involves tubes and machines keeping the victim alive?
 “They’re saying that the nasty knock on the head could leave him mentally impaired for the rest of his life?”
 If isn’t hilarious, it’s at least so noteworthy that we’ll be repeating this story to everyone we know.

 The initial sight of Jed lying in the sewer might be funny, unless he’s screaming.
 What if he’s hurt?
 How can he not be?
 We laugh.
 We don’t mean to laugh.
 We don’t find this funny, but we can’t stop.
-Some of us wait to find out if Jed’s okay before we laugh, and some of us wait to laugh until he’s not around when we can retell the story of his fall.
-Most of us will laugh at one point.
-It can be an impulsive reaction to something tragic.
+Some of us wait to find out if Jed’s okay before we laugh, and some of us wait to laugh until he’s not around before we tell the story of his fall, because we’re afraid we might laugh.
+Most of us do laugh at some point, it’s our impulsive reaction to something tragic.

 Laughing, or otherwise enjoying, another person’s pain is so common, that the Germans, developed a term for it: schadenfreude.
-Is this impulse based on some sick and twisted instinct that we cannot control, or do we enjoy all others’ pain in one way or another?
+Is this impulse based on some sick and twisted instinct that we cannot control, or do we all enjoy others’ pain in one way or another?
 Is our laughter fueled by the relief that it’s not happening to us, or is it the result of comedies and comedians shaping and reshaping our definition of what’s humorous by twisting dark, tragic themes into something funny?
-Whatever the case is, incidents such as these reveal the relative nature of humor, the fuzzy line between tragedy and comedy, and how we find comedy in others’ tragedies.
+Whatever the case is, incidents such as these reveal the relative nature of humor, and the fuzzy line between tragedy and comedy.
 The purposeful melding of the two even has its own genre: tragicomedy.

 My personal experience with the fuzzy line between comedy and tragedy, didn’t involve falling into a manhole, but licking a pole.
 I was in the fifth or sixth grade, old enough and smart enough to know better, but young enough and dumb enough to do so anyway on one of the coldest days in February.
 I didn’t know the philosophical details of the symbiotic relationship between comedy and tragedy, but I knew people would laugh if they saw me stuck there.
 I knew there wouldn’t be an “At least you’re okay” sentiment among my classmates.
 I knew this wasn’t one of those types of mistakes.
 I didn’t know a whole lot about human nature, but I knew that certain people live for such moments of pain and humiliation.
 We all know those types, and we know they never forget.
 We could win the Pulitzer Prize, or become a world-renowned adventure seeker, and they will say, “Wasn’t that the kid who got his tongue stuck on a pole in fifth or sixth grade?”